zjrohrbach/markdown-wkshts/Physics-Agenda.md

-Wed, Sept 15 / Fri, Sept 17
+Mon, Sept 20 / Tue, Sept 21
 =====================

 Objectives
 ------------
-Review what we've learned about Kinematics
+Prove what you know about Kinematics

 Agenda
 ---------